Hui-of-limin/deep_learning-project/README.txt

-This is README.txt for group B's project of the deep learning class of the rutgers business school in 2020 spring.
+This is README.txt for group B's project of the deep learning class of the rutgers business school in spring 2020.

 This project is running on keras_gpu, the gpu we use is RTX2080 with max_q design.